mathwallet/KusamaProject/README.md

 12.Maintain JSON data and subsequent updates

 Suggesting a project
 Please use Project template when creating an issue.

 ## Feedback

-Please open issues at any time for general feedback, or you can reach me directly at hello@mathwallet.org
+Please open issues at any time for general feedback, or you can reach polkaprojectcom@gmail.com